-F. No stunt, pyramid, or individual may move over or under another separate stunt, pyramid or individual.

-Clarification 1: This pertains to an athlete's torso (midsection of an athlete's body) not moving over or under the torso of another athlete; this does not pertain to an athlete's arms or legs.

-Clarification 2: A top person may not pass over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate or not.

-Example: A load in walking under another stunt is not allowed.

-- G. Single based split catches are not allowed. - H. Single based stunts with multiple top persons are not allowed.
+- F. No stunt, pyramid, or individual may move over or under another separate stunt, pyramid or individual. - Clarification 1: This pertains to an athlete's torso (midsection of an athlete's body) not moving over or under the torso of another athlete; this does not pertain to an athlete's arms or legs. - Clarification 2: A top person may not pass over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate or not. - Example: A load in walking under another stunt is not allowed. - Exception: An individual may jump over another individual. - G. Single based split catches are not allowed. - H. Single based stunts with multiple top persons are not allowed.